innopolis-devops/labs/app_rust/RUST.md

   - Cons
     - to build with stable toolchain rc version of the framework is required

 - Use `rustfmt` to format the code
 - Use `clippy` to lint the code
 - Use pre-commit hooks to lint the files
+- Perform unit tests for the app
+  - Use `cargo test`